Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario: System Steady State and Stability Assessment

-Additionally, a \emph{small} permanent leakage term $\mathcal{B}=\mathrm{diag}[b_i]\in \mathbb{R}^{n_i\times n_i}$ is introduced to the controller to add dissipation with respect to the regulator state $v$ when the voltages are within limits, and $\rho(v)$ will have zero value. $v^*$ is the constant estimated value of $v$ in steady state; $\bar v$, for the ideal nominal operating point.
+Additionally, a \emph{permanent} leakage term $\mathcal{B}_v=\mathrm{diag}(\mathcal{B}^v_i)\in \mathbb{R}^{n_i\times n_i}$ is introduced in the integral controller state coordinate in \eqref{reduced_complete_d} to introduce dissipation when the voltages operates within safe limits ($\rho(v)=0$), which is essential for the subsequent stability analysis, with $v^*$ being the constant estimated value of $v$ in steady state for the ideal nominal operating point. \begin{assumption}\emph{(Frozen Variables in the Boundary Layer System)} Let Assumptions \ref{Asump_time_Const} and \ref{Asump_outer_Loop} hold, and let